Welcome to The Moray Council Website

 The Strategy Network

-We support young people to become involved with the Duke of Edinburgh Award Service, ASDAN and Careers Scotland.
+We support young people to become involved with the Duke of Edinburgh Award Scheme and My World of Work.

-We co-work and jointly work with Children and families, Through Care and After Care Team, Criminal Justice Social Work Service and Education.
-We have close working relationship with Secure Units and SERCO.
+We jointly work with Children and Families Teams, Through Care and After Care Team, Criminal Justice Social Work services and Education.

 Underpinning Structure